Empowering women since 1907.

 The culmination of Rivalry Week is a celebratory dinner that brings students together for a fun and special meal together featuring an elaborate theme and sprinkled with performances throughout.

 Castilleja's founder, Mary Lockey, initiated a school tradition celebrating Arbor Day each year by planting a tree or shrub on campus.
 For decades, this time was used to beautify the campus and in 1940, Arbor Day at Castilleja became Founder's Day, in honor of Miss Lockey and the holiday she loved.
 Today's festivities include a lunch and program for students and a parent or guardian guest on the Circle.
 It is a wonderful opportunity to connect with fellow community members and spend the afternoon together honoring the school's rich history.

-Castilleja girls have been building community and having fun on the Circle for over a century.
+Castilleja students have been building community and having fun on the Circle for over a century.
 Whether part of a decades-old tradition, or a spontaneous display of creativity; sisterhood, self-expression, and fun are values central to the student experience.